EduardMaster/victoria3-mod-construction-improvements/README.md

 # Construction Improvements

-## Improve some values balance more the Game to countries with low People amount and taxes returns
+## Improve some values to balance more the Game for countries with low People and low taxes return

 ### Rules
 - Construction Point Value = 1000